Mohamed-avr/rn-mbl-wrapper-component-example/README.md

 });

 ```

-Then just wrap it into your app.js file
+2. Use it in your App.tsx or App.js

 ```tsx
 import PhoneWrapper from "./PhoneWrapper";